 Becoming a Bencher

-The Inn maintains a register, on behalf of the Advisory (Benchers) Committee, of members over fifteen years Call who have indicated their willingness to take part in the governance of the Inn by submitting a completed Bench Register form.
+The Inn maintains a register, on behalf of the Advisory (Benchers) Committee, of Called members who have indicated their willingness to take part in the governance of the Inn by submitting a completed Bench Register form.

 Those on the register form a pool from which candidates for election to the Bench are drawn.
-For further information please contact Amy Higgins, Manager, Bench Administration below.
+For further information please contact Naomi Johns, Executive Assistant to the AUT below.

 Complete a Bench Register Form

-If you are a member of the Inn of fifteen years Call or more and have not provided a completed form for the Bench Register, we strongly encourage you to do so.
+If you are a Called member of the Inn and have not provided a completed form for the Bench Register, we encourage you to do so.

 So that the members of A(B)C can give proper consideration with the best evidence in front of them, members are strongly encouraged to register so that you can go back and edit your form at any time.